aheze/aheze/README.md

 <table>
 <tr>
 <td colspan="8">
 I like coding with Swift and watching anime.
+I'm also a WWDC21 Scholar.
 </td>
 </tr>